PrintN/All-In-One-Productivity/README.md

 Then you can find the app in `./src-tauri/target/release` folder.

 ## For developers
-Use the <a href="https://printn.github.io/All-In-One-Productivity-Web" target="_blank">documentation</a> to develop extensions for All In One Productivity.
+Use the <a href="https://printn.github.io/All-In-One-Productivity-Web/doc.html" target="_blank">documentation</a> to get started developing extensions for All In One Productivity.